kyle-n/kyle-n.github.io/index.md

 <h3 id="portfolio-header">Portfolio</h3>

-Though I have not had the opportunity to work in the tech industry, I have pursued many opportunities to teach myself coding.
+Though I have not had the opportunity to work in the tech industry, I built these projects to showcase my development abilities.

-I built these projects to showcase my development abilities.
 All are Angular 6+ applications served by Node servers.
 The first two implement the full MEAN stack.

 {% include portfolio-items.html %}